30+ Automated Tasks Every Day

 I use MailChimp to send out my monthly newsletters to fans and past clients.
 MailChimp provides you with an RSS feed for all of your campaigns and I connect this to Buffer using another recipe.
 When a new newsletter gets sent out, a tweet with a link to it is also added to Buffer so that it can reach people who don’t subscribe via e-mail.
 I also post it to my Facebook page as well with another recipe.

 Using IFTTT with Buffer these are my main usages.
-In fact since I write on several websites I use #1 multiple times with several different RSS feeds.
+In fact, since I write on several websites I use #1 multiple times with several different RSS feeds.
 The one limitation with IFTTT’s Buffer integration is that you can only set it to post to one of your connected accounts.
 Choosing Twitter makes the most sense, but it would be nice to work with some other Buffer connected accounts as well and that’s where Zapier comes in.
 With Zapier you can choose which of your Buffer connected accounts the content gets posted to.

 #4 – New blog posts to LinkedIn via Buffer using Zapier

 In Zapier I connect my blog’s RSS feed to my Buffer account and select my LinkedIn profile as the target.
 Every time I post a new blog post it Buffers it and posts it to LinkedIn at the time that will get the most views.
 I run this ‘Zap’ with a few different feeds and where the feed contains multiple authors, I use Zapier’s selective options to filter out all other authors and only post the content that I have created.
 Brilliant!
 Note that I also run variations of this to send my new content to my Shutter Muse Google + Page as well.
-Unfortunately at the time of writing this, Google haven’t opened up an API for G+ profiles, only pages.
+Unfortunately at the time of writing this, Google hasn’t opened up an API for G+ profiles, only pages.

 #5 – Feedly to Buffer Using Reeder App

 I keep tabs on a couple of hundred photography websites by adding their RSS feeds to Feedly.
 I use an iOS app called Reeder to display all the feeds on my mobile devices and it allows me to digest interesting photo and business content quickly from hundreds of sites without ever opening an internet browser.
 This in itself should almost be called one of my automations, but I’ll let you have that one for free.
 Reeder includes Buffer integration which means that when I find an interesting post on a site that I want to share, one click of the Buffer button and it’s sent to my Buffer queue to trickle out to people when the time is right.
-What this means is that you can sit down for five minutes at the beginning of the week and sift though hundreds of articles, sending 10 or 15 of them to Buffer right away, to slowly trickle out through the week.
+What this means is that you can sit down for five minutes at the beginning of the week and sift through hundreds of articles, sending 10 or 15 of them to Buffer right away, to slowly trickle out through the week.
 This isn’t possible using only Twitter because you would simply bombard people with 10 or 15 simultaneous tweets which only a handful of people are going to see.
-Buffer insures that I send out an evenly spaced out stream of interesting content through the whole week.
+Buffer ensures that I send out an evenly spaced out stream of interesting content through the whole week.
 These first few automations have given you a taste of what you can do with Buffer.
 The first ones are entirely automatic and this final one only takes me a few minutes to queue up content for a whole week.
-Take a look at this screen shot below for example.
+Take a look at this screenshot below for an example.
 Here’s my current Buffer queue for the Shutter Muse twitter account, I already have 25 tweets queued up to go out this week at various times.
 Some of them I’ve added myself via websites and some have been added automatically using a range of Zapier and IFTTT automations.
 I even have one set up that occasionally adds older, popular blog posts to Buffer for sharing on Twitter.
 This helps to introduce new followers to some of my older more popular posts that they probably haven’t seen before and I don’t have to lift a finger.
 Even my re-tweets are done via Buffer using Echofon because what’s the point in re-tweeting something if nobody’s listening?
 I tend to read twitter at night so simply hitting the RT button would be mostly pointless at that time.

 Using Buffer isn’t the only way you can use these services though, there’s many other handy recipes you can create in IFTTT for example: